cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon_pages.md

 Running the ZAP scan takes approximately one hour but can consume a large amount of system resources during the final step:

-- From the cloud.gov `product` repo, load the cloud.gov `cloud.gov-conmon-external.context` into ZAP (File > Import Context)
+- From the cloud.gov `product` repo, load the cloud.gov `cloud.gov-conmon-pages.context` into ZAP (File > Import Context)
   - Delete the "Default Context" or any already completed context.
 - On the top line of icons, there should be a Firefox icon on the far right.
 Click that to open Firefox preconfigured to proxy through ZAP.
 - Open the `context` to see the included web applications (Context -> Included in Context)